 Group Captains are the senior volunteer rank in the NSW Rural Fire Service.
-Each Group Captain and their deputies represent a defined group of brigades in the shire.
-Group Captains act as the formal conduit between the volunteers and RFS staff, also they attend major incidents and oversee
+Each Group Captain represents a defined group of brigades in the shire.
+Group Captains act as the formal conduit between the volunteers and RFS staff, also they attend major incidents, lead strike forces to other regions and oversee

 the brigades in their group.

 Eurobodalla Shire has three such groupings of brigades.
 Malua Bay is part of Group North along with Durras, Nelligen, Long Beach, Batemans Bay, Surf Beach, Mogo and Runnyford brigades.

 In the past each group has elected a Group Captain and Deputy Group Captain but from 2013 an additional elected group representative position has been added and they are now known as Group North 1, 2 and 3 respectively.

 The bio of our Group North representatives is shown below.